Are you expecting twins? Check out this comprehensive list of must haves for twins! It includes everything you’ll need

 - (Get all these in newborn size)

 2 baby carriers or wraps: Baby carriers and wraps allow you to strap your twins close to you.
 Wraps in particular keep them snug and are a great way for your twins to fall asleep in a comfortable position.

 It’s usually better to get a double stroller and either have your older child walk, wear one twin in a carrier or wrap and place the other in the double stroller with your older child, or purchase a standing board you can attach to the stroller that your older child can stand on.

 You’ll want a diaper bag with compartments to separate diapers and wipes from food and pacifiers.
 Extra points if your diaper bag has insulation for bottles.

 2 infant seats*: These seats work great for many functions.
 They entertain your twins since many come with toys and lights they can play with.
-You can also use them for bottle feeding at the same once your twins can sit upright well.
+You can also use them for bottle feeding at the same time once your twins can sit upright well.

 Swing*: I sometimes wished I had two swings, but even one will do wonders.
 Swings will help your twins fall asleep, especially if they need to be rocked.

 - 1 pair of nail clippers: Best brand ever: Red Cross infant clippers.

 - 1 nose sucker: NoseFrida is awesome, or you can use the free ones the hospital gives away to start.